 Past Recipients of Building Blocks Assistance

 EPA has conducted nearly 200 Building Blocks projects in 47 states.
 See the list of communities that received assistance.

 From 2012 to 2017, EPA awarded grants to nonprofit organizations to conduct community assistance similar to EPA's Building Blocks Program.
 Those grants have ended.
-Learn more about the past assistance from the grantees.
+Learn more about the past grantee-led assistance.